socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Set the default app to open on login.
 Use the app names as they appear in the URL after clicking them in the Apps menu, such as documents, calendar, and gallery.
-You can use a comma-separated list of app names, so if the first app is not enabled for a user then Nextcloud will try the second one, and so on.
+You can use a comma-separated list of app names, so if the first app is not enabled for a user then cyfrSpaces will try the second one, and so on.
 If no enabled apps are found it defaults to the Files app.

 Defaults to ``files``